 There is arguably no sweet treat as beloved and easy to make as delicious brownies, and this peppermint variety is just as easy to make and puts a festive twist on this classic treat.

 The great thing about brownies is how versatile they are.
-Once they have cooled out of the oven they are easy to cut into different shapes and decorate.
+Once they have cooled out of the

 You can also heat up brownies and serve them with ice cream as a great dessert option for dinner parties.